Department of Justice is now the Department of Communities and Justice. Find out more >

 To do this you will need to:

 To help you prepare, you could practice saying what you want to say with a friend or relative.
-You could also go to the Federal Circuit Court and watch some hearings.
-If you phone the court, you can find out the dates and times that small claim hearings are held.
+You could also go to the Federal Circuit and Family Court of Australia and watch some hearings.
+If you phone the Court, you can find out the dates and times that small claim hearings are held.
 Courts are open to the public (except if a case involves a child) and you can sit in the public area at the back of any court and watch.